preewo/CartoonChannel/README.md

 # CartoonChannel

-Traying to create an own Cartoon channel generator, with no cartoons to download.
+Trying to create an own Cartoon channel generator, with no cartoons to download.

 You'll see. be Patient.